 For same-sex couples, you can address either person first.
 We recommend starting with the one you know better, or if you can’t decide, alphabetical order is a good way to go!

-Technically, having both spouse’s names in a male/female relationship is not proper – such as “Mr. and Mrs. Chandler and Monica Bing”.
+Technically, having both spouses’ names in a male/female relationship is not proper – such as “Mr. and Mrs. Chandler and Monica Bing”.
+It separates the man from his last name, and separates the titles from the right spouse.
 This is also A LOT on an envelope and can make the spacing tough!
-If you want both first names to appear, you can use something like “Monica and Chandler Bing” although it’s less formal.
+If you want both first names to appear, you can use something like “Monica and Chandler Bing” although it’s slightly less formal.

 This can get a little trickier.
 If you do not know the name of the guest, simply address your invite and add “and guest” at the end.
 If you know the name of the guest, then etiquette says to address the man first.
 Many people these days are listing the person they know best first on the invite, but that is slightly less formal.
 Still, no matter what, do not separate the man’s first and last names.